netojaycee/alx-low_level_programming/0x02-functions_nested_loops/README.md

 0x02 C -Functions, nested loops

-All task must use _putchar function in created header holberton.h
+All task must use _putchar function in created header main.h

-Task 0 - wrtie a program that prints Holberton followed by a new line Task 1 - print alphabet in lowercase followed by a new line Task 2 - print alphabet ten times
+Task 0 - wrtie a program that prints _putchar followed by a new line Task 1 - print alphabet in lowercase followed by a new line Task 2 - print alphabet ten times
 Task 3 - write a function that checks for lowercase characters